emmahoggett/ProjectPCSC/README.md

 The different test are :
 * `Uniform_test`: test the entry values of the uniform distribution (interval & vector's size), also test each function of the class.
 * `Normal_test` : test the entry values of the normal (variance, mean & vector's size), also test each function of the class.
-* `MonteCarloExpectation_test` : test if the mean computed by the monte carlo method is close enough to the mean (1e-1 error) given by the user.
+* `MonteCarloExpectation_test` : test if the mean computed by the monte carlo method is close enough to the mean (~0.1 error) given by the user.
 * `StandardCentralLimitThm_test` : test if the theorem is respected for a large vector size.
 * `Input_test` : test values entered in a desired file for the normal distribution and the uniform distribution.

 ### Documentation
-* [Guide to Scientific Computing in C++] (https://link.springer.com/book/10.1007/978-1-4471-2736-9)
 * [List of probability distributions](https://en.wikipedia.org/wiki/List_of_probability_distributions)
 * [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)
 * [Uniform distribution (continuous)](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous))